yuchen-mei/ee372-esekf/README.md

 ```
 git submodule update --init libraries/sky130_fd_sc_hd/latest
 ```
-To create liberty files, go into top-level and do:
+To create liberty files, go into the `skywater-pdk` directory and do:
 ```
 make timing
 ```